Continue reading on DataGuidance with:

 The ID Law

 Tennessee's Identity Theft Deterrence Act of 1999 ('the ID Law'), under §47-18-2101 et seq. of Part 21 of Chapter 18 of Title 47 of the Tennessee Code ('Tenn.
-Code') (see the Tennessee General Assembly), is Tennessee's primary data protection law, which provides in part that it is unlawful to obtain, possess, or use a person's personal identification documents (including credit card numbers, driver's licence and passport numbers, and licensure numbers, for example), for unlawful economic benefit.
+Code') (see the Tennessee General Assembly), provides in part that it is unlawful to obtain, possess, or use a person's personal identification documents (including credit card numbers, driver's license and passport numbers, and licensure numbers, for example), for unlawful economic benefit.

 Unlike many other states, Tennessee does allow for a private right of action for violations of the ID Law.
 A violation of this act is subject to the Tennessee Consumer Protection Act of 1977 (under §47-18-101 et seq. of Part 1 of Chapter 18 of Title 47 of the Tenn.
 Code), which allows for a plaintiff to recover triple damages and attorneys' fees (Tenn.
 Code §47-18-2102), if the plaintiff can prove actual damages stemming from the violation.